MAX-3SAT: Related problems

 MAX-3SAT(B) is the restricted special case of MAX-3SAT where every variable occurs in at most B clauses.
 Before the PCP theorem was proven, Papadimitriou and Yannakakis showed that for some fixed constant B, this problem is MAX SNP-hard.
 Consequently, with the PCP theorem, it is also APX-hard.
 This is useful because MAX-3SAT(B) can often be used to obtain a PTAS-preserving reduction in a way that MAX-3SAT cannot.
-Proofs for explicit values of B include: all B ≥ 13,Sanjeev Arora, "Probabilistic Checking of Proofs and Hardness of Approximation Problems," Revised version of a dissertation submitted at CS Division, U C Berkeley, in August 1994.
-CS-TR-476-94.
-Section 7.2. and all B ≥ 3 (which is best possible).
+Proofs for explicit values of B include: all B ≥ 13, and all B ≥ 3 (which is best possible).

 Moreover, although the decision problem 2SAT is solvable in polynomial time, MAX-2SAT(3) is also APX-hard.

 The best possible approximation ratio for MAX-3SAT(B), as a function of B, is at least $7/8+\Omega(1/B)$ and at most $7/8+O(1/\sqrt{B})$, unless NP=RP.
 Some explicit bounds on the approximability constants for certain values of B are known.